ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motors/Galil.md

 explicit large value (e.g. much larger than the total range of travel for the axis).

-A side effect of enabling the resync logic on every axis is that if an encoder fails, and is switched to open loop, it will need to be rehomed or rescanned to have an accurate position.
+A side effect of enabling the resync logic on every axis is that if an encoder fails, and is switched to open loop, it will need to be re-homed or re-scanned to have an accurate position.
 This is because it will have done a resync to the broken encoder.
 Even without the resync logic, the open-loop axis may have lost its absolute position, for example due to motor record retries.